Bringing higher education to Haiti

 In relation to media, the UoPeople Haiti Project has continuously received positive media coverage including in CNN and USA Today.
 Additionally, The Huffington Post nominated Founder & President Shai Reshef as the Ultimate Game Changer in Education, largely because of the work being done by UoPeople in Haiti.

-To make this commitment a reality for 150 other students—and beyond—we need your help!
+To make this commitment a reality for additional students we need your help!

 Please donate today!